In this post, you will learn how to do bent-over EZ bar rows correctly and safely.

-It is important to balance out your pushing and pulling exercises with at least a 1:1 ratio.
+The upper body pull is a movement pattern that is often ignored by many trainees.
+It is important that you balance out your pushing and pulling exercises with at least a 1:1 ratio.

 EZ BAR ROW FORM VIDEO